ibmua/testing-activations/README.md

 You'll likely need to change some paths to files.
 This is not intended for too broad an audience, if any. =)

+Blue dots are from the underlying function, red dots are from the approximation learnt by NN.
+Maxout seemed harder to choose hyperparameters for, worked in a narrower range of LR, as far as I recall.

 2 Maxout layers.
 1 neuron -> Maxout -> Minout -> 1 neuron

 ![2 maxout layers](2-maxout.png)